adamzki99/simple-dumb-thermometer/README.md

 *These instructions are copied from the original repository*

-After following these steps the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.
+After following these steps, the contents of your project's `.devcontainer` folder can be adapted to meet your needs.

 1. Finally open the **Command Palette** and run **Remote-Containers: Reopen Folder in Container** to start using the definition.

 **Notes:** This container runs in `--privileged` mode.

-## Todo
+## TODO

 - [x] Print the temperature and humidity to serial.
 - [x] Print the values to the display.
-- [ ] Implement a "DVD logo bounce"-animation to avoid OLED burn in.
+- [ ] Implement a "DVD logo bounce"-animation to avoid OLED burn-in.
 - [ ] Port to ESP32 to be able to view the value on a website
-- [ ] Change sensors to someting more reliable, maybe a [100K 3950 GLASS Thermistor](https://www.trianglelab.net/products/100k-3950-glass-thermistor)
+- [ ] Change sensors to something more reliable, maybe a [100K 3950 GLASS Thermistor](https://www.trianglelab.net/products/100k-3950-glass-thermistor)